typhomnt/Website/content/post/raymarching_intro.md

 ## Marching ##

-There are different ways of choosing the value of $\delta t$ while going through a light ray: one is to increase $t$ by a constant small value until we intersect one surface.
+There are different ways of choosing the value of $\delta_t$ while going through a light ray: one is to increase $t$ by a constant small value until we intersect one surface.
 Another one is to compute the minimal distance we can travel without intersecting any surface by taking the minimum of all $f(r(t))$.
-In practice, this minimal distance is equal to $SDF_{scene}$.
+In practice, this minimal distance is equal to $SDF_{scene}(r(t))$.
 This second approach is called Sphere (or Spherical) Marching and will be the approach we will use in this tutorial.

 {{< figure library="true" src="/Images/RayMarch_Intro/RayMarchSteps.png" title="Step by Step Marching" lightbox="true" >}}
 {{< figure library="true" src="/Images/RayMarch_Intro/RayMarchSphere.png" title="Spherical Marching" lightbox="true" >}}

+Once we computed the intersection point, we are ready to compute any lighting occuring at this point as well as casting new rays to simulate reflections or refractions.

 ## Coding Time ##

-Now that I introduced the theory behind remarching it is time to dig into actual coding.
+Now that I introduced the theory behind Ray Marching it is time to dig into actual coding.
 Like in previous ray tracing tutorials, we are working inside a fragment shader displaying a simple quad perfectly fitting our window.
 For each pixel we cast rays from a virtual camera to the current pixel whose screen coordinates are given by the in variable $fragCoord$.

 	void main()
 	{